From BR Bullpen

 Overall, Allison hit .241/.344/.320 with four home runs, 64 RBI and 35 stolen bases (in 45 attempts) in 303 games over five minor league seasons.

 He was the Mets assistant scouting director from 1995 to 1996 and their area scouting supervisor from 1996 to 1999.
 From 2000 to 2006, he was a scouting crosschecker for the Milwaukee Brewers.
 Allison was then the director of scouting for the Arizona Diamondbacks before being replaced by Ray Montgomery in 2011.
+He was the Midwest regional cross checker for the Boston Red Sox.
 He was Director of Pro Scouting for the Seattle Mariners in 2013.